Choosing small screens for digital signage might seem like a cop-out at first glance.

 Less real estate lets you tailor your message

 Sounds too good to be true?
 Think again.
 Since small displays can be as small as you want, why not install them right there on your retail shelf.
 It’s a great way to cross-sell or up-sell products and services.
-Say someone reaches for tooth-whitener.
+Say someone reaches for a tooth-whitener.
 A small TV right there near the product could show off toothpaste from the same product line.
 Or even recommend the fancier tooth-whitener brand.
-Same thing applies across all retail sectors.
+Retail digital signage can work wonders in any vertical across different retail sectors.
 Stick small screens for digital signage near clothing displays, and you can let your customer see all the matching accessories.

 As you can see, because small displays fit anywhere, you can offer your target viewer content that relates to what they’re doing right then and there.
 And since your digital signage content impacts what’s important to them in the moment, you’re more likely to get that extra sale.
 Only small screens for digital signage can pull off that kind of targeted up- and cross-selling.